 Renew your spirits in the mountains and beautiful red rock canyons of Utah.
 Discover a beautiful and intriguing terrain rich in scenic and geological wonders and some great birds!
-While not on the birding hotspot route, this area we liken the birding experience among such beauty to a finding hidden jewel.
+While not on the birding hotspot route, this area we liken the birding experience among such beauty to a finding hidden jewels.
 Birds of the Rocky Mountains blend with those of the Great Basin to provide wonderful variety.
 Plants and animals of the region are fascinating as well.

-Birding and the wonders of Utah's great national parks make up the theme of our journey as we enjoy scenic walks, landscape-rich drives, and time to explore, and photograph.
+Enjoy scenic walks, landscape-rich drives, and time to explore and photograph.
 In the evenings, relax in the ambience of rustic lodges at the parks or in charming accommodations in nearby towns.

-The Grand Canyon, Bryce and Zion are internationally-renowned national parks.
+The Grand Canyon, Bryce, and Zion are internationally-renowned national parks.
 Capital Reef is less well-known but outstanding.
-There is no close airport to these famed parks, so on this adventure we begin and end in Salt Lake City.
-Here there are wetlands of International importance very active at this time of year - join our short pre-tour extension to bird hotspots surrounding the Great Salt Lake!
+There is no close airport to these famed parks, so on this adventure we begin in Las Vegas and end in Salt Lake City.